 Transformer Architecture is a model that uses self-attention that transforms one whole sentence into a single sentence.
 This is a big shift from how older models work step by step, and it helps overcome the challenges seen in models like RNNs and LSTMs.

 The transformer neural network was a revolution in the field of machine learning.
 Let’s have look at the reasons why transformer architecture is needed:

-RNN suffered from the Vanishing Gradient problem which causes long term memory loss.
-RNN does the processing of text sequentially, which means if there is a long sentence like- ‘XYZ has been to France in 2019 when there were no cases of covid and there he met the president of that country.‘ Now, if we ask that here ‘that country’ refers to which place?
+- RNN suffers from the vanishing gradient problem which causes long-term memory loss.
+RNN does the processing of text sequentially, which means if there is a long sentence like- ‘XYZ went to France in 2019 when there were no cases of COVID and there he met the president of that country.‘ Now, if we ask that here ‘that country’ refers to which place?
 RNN will not be able to recall that the country was ‘France’ because it has encountered the word ‘France’ long before.
 The sequential nature of processing means that the model was trained at the word level, not at the sentence level.
 The gradients carry information used in the RNN parameter update and when the gradient becomes smaller, then no real learning is done.

-By the addition of a few more memory cells and resolving the vanishing gradients issue, the problem regarding long-term memory loss was resolved to some extent.
-But the problem with sequential processing remained because RNN was unable to process the intact sentence at once.
+- With the addition of a few more memory cells and resolving the vanishing gradients issue, the problem regarding long-term memory loss was resolved to some extent.
+However, the problem with sequential processing remained because RNN was unable to process the intact sentence at once.
 Rather than processing in parallel, it processed words one by one.
 This issue can’t be addressed in LSTMs due to their sequential design.
-In LSTMs we use the static embedding method, which suggests that without knowing the context of a word we embed it to some n-dimensional vector.
+In LSTMs, we use the static embedding method, which suggests that without knowing the context of a word we embed it to some n-dimensional vector.
 But if the context changes, the meaning also changes.

 Ex: There is a word -’ Point’, and we use it in two different contexts given below